-Every week, a factory manager calls me with the same question: "Cylinder's leaking — should I just order a new one?"
+Every week, a factory manager calls me with the same question: "Cylinder's leaking, should I just order a new one?"
 Nine times out of ten, the answer is repair.
 Here's how I work it out on the phone, and why the maths almost always favours a rebuild.

 Why cylinders fail (and what that tells us about the fix)

-Pneumatic cylinders don't really "break" — they wear out in predictable ways, and each failure mode has its own repair path.
+Pneumatic cylinders don't really "break".
+They wear out in predictable ways, and each failure mode has its own repair path.

 - Seal degradation.
 The single most common issue.
-Piston and rod seals harden or tear over time — you get air leaking past the piston, slow strokes, weak force.
+Piston and rod seals harden or tear over time.
+You get air leaking past the piston, slow strokes, weak force.
 A seal kit fixes this.

 - Rod scoring or pitting.
 Usually contamination in the air supply cuts grooves into the chrome.
 If the pitting is shallow, we re-chrome; if the rod is bent or deeply damaged, we replace it.